TanTingyi/DeepEEG/README.md

-# Some model for EEG data
+# Some deep learning models for EEG data